philc/book-notes/engineering/shape up - ryan singer.md

   * Appetite: how much time we want to spend and how that constrains the solution
   * Solution
   * Rabbit holes: details to avoid
-  * No-gos: anything specifically excluded from the concept.
+  * No-gos: anything specifically excluded from the concept
 * A pitch needs a solution.
 "A problem without a solution is unshaped work.
 Giving it to a team means pushing research and exploration down to the wrong level, where the skillsets, time limit, and risk profile (thin vs. heavy tailed) are all misaligned."
 * Help the team see it: you need to provide enough visual detail to help sell the concept to the betting team.
-* Presenting a pitch
-  * Review and comment on the pitch doc asynchronously.
-Then debate it live at the betting table.
+* Presenting a pitch: review and comment on the pitch doc asynchronously; then debate it live at the betting table.

 ## Bets, not backlogs (chap 6)